Housing that is Affordable and Safe

 Under our criminal justice system, it’s far too easy for low level charges to turn someone’s life upside down–fines, missed court dates and warrants lead to incarceration, loss of employment and financial hardship creating a vicious cycle of poverty for many.
 My father and mother were incarcerated throughout most of my life.
 I watched as they both struggled to reintegrate into their communities.
 I felt their pain and frustration in trying to access housing, secure employment and obtain health insurance.
 I will fight to break down barriers to re-entry for Minnesota citizens returning from incarceration.

 Everyone deserves clean air, clean water, healthy food, safe parks and natural spaces in their communities, regardless of income, race or ethnicity.
+Low income communities, communities of color, and indigenous communities are more likely to be exposed to pollution, toxins, and other environmental risks.
+Climate change is a fundamental threat and we must act now and be bold in our advocacy.
 I will advocate for policies that increase, the supply of renewable energy, create clean energy jobs and address climate change through energy conservation and clean energy choices.

 “People of conscience need to break their ties with corporations financing the injustice of climate change.”